Creator of mosquito-themed state flag says design was a joke

 Rosete and nearly 3,000 Mississippians have since submitted designs for a new state flag.
 Some of the designs were more serious than others.
 Among the submissions were flags decorated with a Gulf Coast lighthouse, a teddy bear, Kermit the Frog and the mosquito flag.

-The commission approved 147 proposals for the second round, and the state Department of Archives & History put those on its website on Monday.
+The commission approved about 150 proposals for the second round, and the state Department of Archives & History put those on its website on Monday.
 Many were surprised that the mosquito flag had made the cut, along with dozens of designs featuring Mississippi magnolia flowers.

 The reaction on social media was immediate: People loved it.